Home » Walt Disney World » Theme Parks and Touring » Beat the Heat in the Summer at Walt Disney World

 Be prepared.
 One of the most important things you can do is prepare for the heat.
 Take a look at the predicted temperatures before you leave.
 If your trip is still far in the future, look at the average temperatures for the month you are traveling.
 We have this information for Walt Disney World and Disneyland.
 Don’t forget about the Florida humidity.
 That will factor into how you feel in the heat.
 So before you hop on the plane or jump into the car, spend some time gathering the necessary items to help with the temperature (see below for the nitty gritty).

 Hydrate.
 One of the simplest things you can do to combat the effects of heat is to hydrate.
 A lot.
 Plan on bringing or purchasing lots of water.
 Don’t wait until you’re thirsty to have a drink.
 Keep drinking throughout the day to avoid problems.
 Counter service locations provide free cups of ice water.
+Disney World in the Summer - Find a place to hydrate

 There are many ways to get the necessary water when at Disney.
 Bottled water is sold everywhere on property.
 A bottle will cost $3.75 at most locations.
 If you have access to a car or a grocery delivery service, purchase a case of water and grab some bottles in the morning.
 It’s far less expensive to have a stash of water than purchase individual bottles in the parks.
-The most economical option are water fountains.
-You can bring a refillable bottle and keep replenishing your water supply.
-These are not quite as plentiful, but they can still be found throughout the parks.
-Be warned, though, that some people report a sulfur taste to the tap water, and a few become nauseated after drinking the tap water in the area.
-There are refillable water bottles with filters on them that might help if you are worried about taste being a problem.
+The most economical option are water fountains for quick sips.
+The My Disney Experience app shows the locations of water bottle refilling stations.
+Bring your own water bottle and refill it as needed throughout the day.

 If you are using a fountain or bringing your own supply of water, a cup of ice can be obtained (for free!) at any of the counter-service locations.
 For those who don’t normally drink a lot of water, there are bottle-sized drink mixes that can just be poured into a bottle and mixed.
 They go a long way to promoting hydration and providing a different taste, too.
 There are many kid- and adult-friendly flavors and brands that are available at most grocery stores.